waynodiablo/Oystercard/pills/clojure.md

 ; => {"Server" "gws" "Content-Type" "text/html; charset=ISO-8859-1" "X-Frame-Options" "SAMEORIGIN"}
 ```

+[Read this](http://stackoverflow.com/questions/6915531/why-does-using-keywords-or-symbols-as-functions-to-lookup-values-from-maps-work) if you're curious why this works.

-Notice how the headers are maps too!
-This is very common in Clojure code.
+Notice also how the headers are maps too!
+Using simple data structures such as vectors and maps to represent more complex data is very common in Clojure.
+It embodies the principle that it is [better to have 100 functions operate on one data structure than 10 functions on 10 data structures ](http://stackoverflow.com/questions/6016271/why-is-it-better-to-have-100-functions-operate-on-one-data-structure-than-10-fun)

+Take a look at the [Clojure cheatsheet](http://clojure.org/cheatsheet) to see the variety of functions that have **already been written** to operate on Clojure's simple data structures.

+## Maps as arguments

-We can make requests using maps as well, we can pass an optional map of configuration to our `http/get` request:
+Like ruby, passing a map of options is a very common way to configure the behaviour of a function.
+We can pass an optional map of configuration to our `http/get` request like so:

 ```clojure
 (http/get "http://google.com" {:query-params {:q "Makers Academy"}})